CalvinGocMMLLC/QA_Automation_Interview/README.md

 ## Completing the task

 To finish this task please find and resolve all `TODO` comments.
-The final test should:

-1. Go to the Chaturbate home page
-1. Accept the viewer terms
-1. Navigate to a random room from the home page
-1. Confirm the video element is displayed in the room

-To run the test use the command `npm run test`.
-Use of the [Nightwatch.js](https://nightwatchjs.org/) documentation is encouraged.
+Instructions for each `TODO` are listed in the RemoteInterview question.